The Inspiration for UK Friends of Galle Foundation

 When the Tsunami came they obviously were very concerned and realised that all the millions of pounds that had been donated by countries around the world was not reaching the people who needed it urgently.

 His appeal (see original email) touched so many people.
 Carolyn Nevinson, The Managing Director of Devsiri’s then employers Brookson Limited sent (£500) for a house.
 This was the estimate to build a proper brick and tile house on land that was already owned.
 This went up as labour and material was in demand and finally reached £1000.
 The Brookson house was finished and handed over to a family in March 05.
-The Friends and Collegues at various companies where Devsiri has worked in the past rallied round to raise more funds and thanks to their extraordinary genorosity,
+The Friends and Collegues at various companies where Devsiri has worked in the past rallied round to raise more funds and thanks to their extraordinary genorosity.

 Val and Mick Chittenden